wp-plugins/woocommerce-bulk-discount/readme.txt

 Here is the list of main features:

-*   Possibility of setting percentage bulk discount or flat (fixed) bulk discount.
-*   Possibility of setting a flat (fixed) discount in currency units.
+*   Possibility of setting percentage bulk discount or flat (fixed) bulk discount in currency units.
 *   Bulk discount for product variations supported to treat them as a whole when discounting.
 *   Discount is better visible and is present on more places (see below).
 *   Discount is visible on Checkout page